link to MAST page UIT star image

 This is the GMT time, to the nearest second, of the start of the observation.
 (Note the UIT1 observations were all obtained during December 2-10, 1990, and UIT2 observations were obtained during March 2-18, 1995.)

-If a time is omitted, then any time for that day will match.
+If a time is omitted, then midnight (00:00:00) is assumed.
 Otherwise, you can specify a time in any of these formats:

 14:30